 Intellectual Capital is the most valuable asset in modern business environment.
 Recognizing the fact, the Company gives much importance to Human Resources Development and Management in the organization.
 Being a service industry, the key resource is manpower.
 Your Company emphasizes on imparting effective and continual training to its employees in a planned and systematic manner, to acquire and sharpen capabilities required to perform various functions associated with their present/ expected future roles in the business of the Company.
 Many key positions in operations are held by senior professionals retired from senior positions in major public sector Banks.
-Ason March 31, 2022 the Company had employees 3,470 on its rolls at various organizational levels.
+As on March 31, 2023 the Company had 3,701 employees on its rolls at various organizational levels.